 Ok, you’ve decided on a travel theme but there are a few more things to consider first.
 There are lots of different aspects of travel to channel and it will help to narrow your theme down to something more specific.
 Think about who or what the party is celebrating and let that guide you.
 Is it a bridal shower, retirement, birthday or going away party?
 If so, you may need to consider that special someone’s age, gender, interests and style along with that of your guests.
 Here are just a few ways to interpret a travel theme:

 - Vintage travel – Think old maps and leather suitcases, muted pastels and brass compasses.

-- Airplanes or air travel – Imagine a whimsical hot air balloon theme taking you anywhere you dream.
+- Transport – Planes, trains… Imagine a glamorous Orient Express do, or a whimsical hot air balloon theme taking you anywhere you dream.

 - Focus on a destination – Create a Hawaiian Luau to a Mexican Fiesta, an Irish shindig to a French-themed fete.